 After determining these crucial factors, the engineer is ready to decide whether to use an axial fan or a blower.
 A blower is typically used in telecommunications and high-end servers because these systems operate under high system impedance.
 A blower has a more concentrated airflow in which the equipment pulls air in from the sides and forces it out at a concentrated 90° angle.
 Blowers also typically generate more audible noise.
 An engineer must use an axial fan when systems have low back pressures and there are concerns about noise.

 In order to determine the appropriate fan or blower size and speed, the engineer must now examine the fan performance curve.
 The fan performance curve indicates the airflow quantity variation, revolution or fan speed, static pressure, and current for a specific voltage.
-Usually the voltage that is graphed is the nominal voltage.
+Usually, the voltage that is graphed is the nominal voltage.
 The fan performance curve is plotted by tracking airflow quantity on the horizontal axis and static pressure on the vertical axis.
 Most manufacturers provide this data for their fan equipment.
 By selecting a fan that has a performance curve that matches the proposed operating point, the engineer can be assured that the fan will sufficiently cool the electronic system.

-After examining universal criteria for fan selection, the engineer must focus on application specific features.
+After examining universal criteria for fan selection, the engineer must focus on application-specific features.
 The structure or the frame size, material, mounting method and hardware, and termination are all factors that determine the type of fan an engineer must select.
 It is important to investigate these factors before purchasing a cooling system.
 Depending on the environment, some systems will require special mounting for noise reduction, vibration isolation, EMI or the design of the enclosure for the electronic system.

 To meet an application’s cooling needs, it is critical that the system’s fan has a high level of reliability.
-Ball bearing fans can endure intense levels of heat.
-Using the L10 method to compare life expectancy at temperatures ranging from 25° C to 60° C, ball bearing fans, on average, out-lasted sleeve bearing fans by 50%.
+Ball-bearing fans can endure intense levels of heat.
+Using the L10 method to compare life expectancy at temperatures ranging from 25° C to 60° C, ball-bearing fans, on average, out-lasted sleeve bearing fans by 50%.
 When evaluating these fans at 70° C, the ball bearing fan lasted 45K hours, while sleeve bearing fans were inoperable at this temperature.
 Also, variations in mounting do not shorten the life-span of ball bearing fans, where mounting can decrease the life expectancy for other types of fans.
-Because ball bearing fans have longer lives, and are more versatile, they are often the best cooling choice for design engineers.
+Because ball bearing fans have longer lives and are more versatile, they are often the best cooling choice for design engineers.
 By selecting ball bearing fans, an engineer can protect the electrical system and safeguard against overheating and application failure.

 Choosing a fan that best fits an application is an important and critical decision.
-There are many factors to consider and picking the right one can mean the difference between a successful and efficient PC, and one that results in an over-heated system.
+There are many factors to consider and picking the right one can mean the difference between a successful and efficient PC, and one that results in an overheated system.
 As with other PC components, choosing the proper cooling system is a decision that should not be considered trivial, as it ultimately represents maintaining a long-term computer system.

-NMB Technologies Corporation is a MinebeaMitsumi Group company; the world’s largest manufacture of NMB miniature ball bearings and a volume leader in the design and manufacturing of precision electro-mechanical components, backlight and LED lighting products and advanced technology solutions for smart cities, medical automotive and industrial markets.
+NMB Technologies Corporation is a MinebeaMitsumi Group company; the world’s largest manufacturer of NMB miniature ball bearings and a volume leader in the design and manufacturing of precision electro-mechanical components, backlight and LED lighting products and advanced technology solutions for smart cities, medical automotive and industrial markets.